Why Getting Out of Your Comfort Zone is Good For You

 Out of Comfort Zone = Exciting

-I started dating a man eight months ago that was an avid cyclist.
+I started dating a man a year and a half ago that was an avid cyclist.
 I am not.
 Fortunately, it wasn’t a deal breaker and we’ve had many happy times doing so many other things together.
 Occasionally he would ask if I would consider riding a bike.
 My standard answer was, “I don’t want to.”

 This was mostly true.
 Also true was I didn’t see a way to afford this hobby and I sure wasn’t confident in my abilities.

 However, for my birthday, he gave me a bike and some accessories.
 He was a little nervous because it just might have been possible that I really didn’t want to ride a bike.